wikimedia/pywikibot/tests/README.rst

 **pytest**

-.. note:: Python 3.10 or higher is required to run pytest.
+.. note:: Running the test suite with pytest requires Python 3.10 or higher.

 ::